susmreed/Robin-Migration-Distance/README.md

 This script uses the "assignR" package in R Studio version 4.2.2 to designate the non-breeding location and migration distance of individuals from two populations of the American robin songbird, <em>Turdus migratorius</em> — one population that breeds in Anchorage, AK, and another population that breeds in Bloomington, IN.

-This script is modified code from collaborator Dr. Tara M. Smiley (tara.smiley@stonybrook.edu).
+This script is modified code from my generous collaborator, Dr. Tara M. Smiley (tara.smiley@stonybrook.edu).

 <br>The assignR requirements include:</br>
 <br> <b>(1)</b> the species range spatial extent or shapefile,</br>